$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: -matrix approximation of correlation kernels

-The cluster tree $\mathcal{T}$ with the indicated terms should be given for our further considerations.
-A common algorithm for its construction is based on a hierarchical subdivision of the point set which is associated with the basis functions, cf.~e.g.~\cite{Beb08,Bor10,Hac15}.
-We begin by embedding the point set $\{x_1,\ldots,x_N\}$ in a top-level cuboid.
-This cuboid is subsequently subdivided into two cuboids of the same size where the corresponding clusters are described by the points in each cuboid.
-This process is iterated until a cuboid encloses less than a predetermined number of points.
+Until further notice, a binary cluster tree $\mathcal{T}$ with the indicated terms should be given for our further considerations.
+A common algorithm for its construction is based on a hierarchical subdivision of the point set which is associated with the basis functions, cf.,~e.g.,~\cite{Beb08,Bor10,Hac15}.
+We begin by embedding the point set $\{\mathbf{x}_1,\ldots,\mathbf{x}_N\}$ in a top-level bounding-box.
+This bounding-box is subsequently subdivided into two cuboids of the same size where the corresponding clusters are described by the points in each bounding-box.
+This process is iterated until a bounding-box encloses less than a predetermined number of points.